 New Firefox Features

-Here are some of those additional newer Firefox privacy features:
+Mozilla Firefox offers a lot of products and features, here are some of these newer Firefox privacy features:

 DNS over HTTPS

 DNS over HTTPS allows you to use an encrypted DNS resolver, I have already about in the earlier basic Firefox privacy settings section.